Engee documentation

 image16

-We have significantly improved the documentation search.
-Now it’s easier than ever to search for blocks, articles and other useful materials!
+The documentation search has been significantly improved.
+Now it’s easier than ever to find the right blocks, articles and other useful materials!

 image18

-n new Placing interface modules in arbitrary zones
+n new Placement of interface modules in arbitrary zones

-Many users asked for the ability to choose in which zone of the workspace to place this or that interface menu.
+Many users have asked to be given the opportunity to choose in which area of the workspace to place a particular interface menu.
 And we have implemented it!
-Do you want to place model settings under the module Graphs? - Please, now you can do it.
-Can’t live without command line under script editor ? - And that is now possible.
-We are sure that together with window unhiding, the customisation options of the Engee interface will now satisfy even the strictest fan of fine-tuning.
-Just drag and drop the module to your desired location!
+Do you want to place the model settings under the module Signal visualization? – Please, you can do it now.
+You can’t live without command line under script editor? – And it’s possible now.
+We are sure that together with the unpinning of windows, the possibilities for configuring the Engee interface will now satisfy even the strictest lover of fine-tuning everything for himself.
+Just drag the module to the desired location!

 image18